HangfireIO/Hangfire.io/downloads.md

 ## Continuous Integration Feed

 Can't wait for a new release?
 Not a problem as there is a continuous integration feed for Hangfire packages hosted in [AppVeyor](https://www.appveyor.com/).
-After each successful commit to the `master` or `dev` branches or any open pull request based on these branches, pre-release packages are pushed to the feed automatically.
+After each successful commit to the `main` or `dev` branches or any open pull request based on these branches, pre-release packages are pushed to the feed automatically.
 Here is its url:

     https://ci.appveyor.com/nuget/hangfire